Top Things to Know Before Moving to Austin

 Warm Climate Means Lots of Outdoor Activities

 Being in TX will wake up the adventure seeker in you.
-Make sure that the crew that provides you with packing services for your belongings packs your good shoes – you will need them.
+Make sure that the crew that provides you with packing materials for moving and packing services for your belongings packs your good shoes – you will need them.
 Town Lake has hiking and biking trails, but you can also kayak, use paddleboards, or take a canoe for a spin.
 If you get bored of the lake scenery, you can take a walk around Barton Creek Greenbelt.
 There you can swim if the heat in the town gets unbearable.

 The perfect summer attraction is also Barton Springs Pool that maintains a temperature of 68-70 degrees throughout the year, or you could head east to the Little Walnut Creek Greenbelt.
 Even further east, you’ll find the Walter E. Long Metropolitan Park.
 It’s an amazing spot to relax and connect with nature.